Rep. April McClain Delaney Purchases Shares of Tractor Supply (NASDAQ:TSCO)

 - Sold $1,001 – $15,000 in shares of Toro (NYSE:TTC) on 4/29/2025.

-Tractor Supply announced that its board has authorized a share repurchase program on Thursday, February 13th that authorizes the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization authorizes the specialty retailer to reacquire up to 3.3% of its shares through open market purchases.
-Shares buyback programs are typically a sign that the company’s management believes its shares are undervalued.
+Tractor Supply announced that its board has initiated a stock buyback program on Thursday, February 13th that permits the company to buyback $1.00 billion in outstanding shares.
+This buyback authorization permits the specialty retailer to buy up to 3.3% of its shares through open market purchases.
+Shares buyback programs are often a sign that the company’s board of directors believes its stock is undervalued.

 Tractor Supply Cuts Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 10th.
-Stockholders of record on Wednesday, May 28th will be given a dividend of $0.23 per share.
-This represents a $0.92 dividend on an annualized basis and a dividend yield of 1.86%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, June 10th.
+Investors of record on Wednesday, May 28th will be paid a dividend of $0.23 per share.
+This represents a $0.92 annualized dividend and a yield of 1.86%.
 The ex-dividend date of this dividend is Wednesday, May 28th.
-Tractor Supply’s dividend payout ratio is currently 45.77%.
+Tractor Supply’s dividend payout ratio (DPR) is 45.77%.

 Analysts Set New Price Targets

-A number of analysts have recently weighed in on the company.
-Wall Street Zen raised Tractor Supply from a “sell” rating to a “hold” rating in a research report on Saturday, May 24th.
-Telsey Advisory Group set a $60.00 target price on shares of Tractor Supply in a research note on Friday, April 25th.
-Citigroup lowered their target price on shares of Tractor Supply from $59.00 to $51.00 and set a “neutral” rating for the company in a research note on Friday, April 25th.
-JPMorgan Chase & Co. lowered their target price on shares of Tractor Supply from $59.00 to $56.00 and set a “neutral” rating for the company in a research note on Monday, April 28th.
-Finally, UBS Group set a $54.00 target price on shares of Tractor Supply in a research note on Friday, April 25th.
-One research analyst has rated the stock with a sell rating, eight have given a hold rating, eleven have given a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, Tractor Supply currently has a consensus rating of “Moderate Buy” and an average price target of $58.02.
+Several equities research analysts recently issued reports on the stock.
+Robert W. Baird dropped their price target on shares of Tractor Supply from $63.00 to $56.00 and set an “outperform” rating on the stock in a research note on Friday, April 25th.
+Telsey Advisory Group set a $60.00 target price on shares of Tractor Supply in a research report on Friday, April 25th.
+Citigroup dropped their target price on shares of Tractor Supply from $59.00 to $51.00 and set a “neutral” rating for the company in a research report on Friday, April 25th.
+Wall Street Zen raised shares of Tractor Supply from a “sell” rating to a “hold” rating in a research report on Saturday, May 24th.
+Finally, JPMorgan Chase & Co. dropped their target price on shares of Tractor Supply from $59.00 to $56.00 and set a “neutral” rating for the company in a research report on Monday, April 28th.
+One investment analyst has rated the stock with a sell rating, eight have given a hold rating, eleven have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus target price of $58.02.

-Large investors have recently bought and sold shares of the stock.
-Vanguard Group Inc. boosted its stake in shares of Tractor Supply by 4.1% during the first quarter.
-Vanguard Group Inc. now owns 66,631,422 shares of the specialty retailer’s stock worth $3,671,391,000 after buying an additional 2,597,450 shares during the period.
-Wellington Management Group LLP boosted its stake in shares of Tractor Supply by 16.0% during the first quarter.
-Wellington Management Group LLP now owns 27,604,769 shares of the specialty retailer’s stock worth $1,521,023,000 after buying an additional 3,815,520 shares during the period.
-Alliancebernstein L.P. boosted its stake in shares of Tractor Supply by 10.8% during the first quarter.
-Alliancebernstein L.P. now owns 24,664,907 shares of the specialty retailer’s stock worth $1,359,036,000 after buying an additional 2,408,373 shares during the period.
-Capital World Investors boosted its stake in shares of Tractor Supply by 403.7% during the fourth quarter.
-Capital World Investors now owns 19,433,135 shares of the specialty retailer’s stock worth $1,031,122,000 after buying an additional 15,575,311 shares during the period.
-Finally, Capital International Investors boosted its stake in shares of Tractor Supply by 334.7% during the fourth quarter.
-Capital International Investors now owns 15,429,288 shares of the specialty retailer’s stock worth $818,421,000 after buying an additional 11,880,010 shares during the period.
-Institutional investors and hedge funds own 98.72% of the company’s stock.
+A number of institutional investors have recently modified their holdings of TSCO.
+Hancock Whitney Corp boosted its stake in Tractor Supply by 2.0% during the 1st quarter.
+Hancock Whitney Corp now owns 9,849 shares of the specialty retailer’s stock valued at $543,000 after purchasing an additional 194 shares during the period.
+Nissay Asset Management Corp Japan ADV boosted its stake in Tractor Supply by 0.3% during the 1st quarter.
+Nissay Asset Management Corp Japan ADV now owns 66,483 shares of the specialty retailer’s stock valued at $3,663,000 after purchasing an additional 208 shares during the period.
+Wedmont Private Capital boosted its stake in Tractor Supply by 2.5% during the 1st quarter.
+Wedmont Private Capital now owns 8,714 shares of the specialty retailer’s stock valued at $450,000 after purchasing an additional 212 shares during the period.
+Creative Financial Designs Inc. ADV boosted its stake in Tractor Supply by 30.1% during the 1st quarter.
+Creative Financial Designs Inc. ADV now owns 920 shares of the specialty retailer’s stock valued at $51,000 after purchasing an additional 213 shares during the period.
+Finally, Independent Wealth Network Inc. boosted its stake in Tractor Supply by 5.2% during the 1st quarter.
+Independent Wealth Network Inc. now owns 4,335 shares of the specialty retailer’s stock valued at $239,000 after purchasing an additional 215 shares during the period.
+Institutional investors own 98.72% of the company’s stock.

 About Representative McClain Delaney